Conditional Flow Matching for Visually-Guided Acoustic Highlighting: Experiments

-Figure~\ref{fig:linearity} reports the average curvature and variance for models trained with (i) flow matching only, (ii) flow matching with rollout loss ($\lambda \!=\!0.3$ and $1.0$), and (iii) rollout loss only.
+where $\hat{v}_t$ denotes the predicted vector field at time $t$. $\Theta_t$ measures the angular deviation between successive vector field directions; higher values indicate stronger trajectory bending.
+Similarly, higher variance across steps reflects instability in the predicted vector fields.
+Figure~\ref{fig:linearity} reports average curvature and variance for models trained with (i) flow matching only, (ii) flow matching with rollout loss ($\lambda \!=\!0.3$ and $1.0$), (iii) rollout loss only.
 The flow matching-only model exhibits strong nonlinear deviations after the first step, consistent with error compounding and off-manifold drift.
 Introducing the rollout loss markedly stabilizes the trajectory, yielding substantially lower curvature and variance.
 Interestingly, when the rollout term increases, trajectories become less linear again.
-Consequently, when using the rollout loss alone, the model learns highly non-linear trajectories, explaining the behavior observed in Figure~\ref{fig:cosinePlot}: the predicted vector fields are not aligned with the ground truth ones, as the model is taking a completely different path to reach the target.
+Consequently, when using rollout loss alone, the model learns highly non-linear trajectories, explaining the behavior observed in Figure~\ref{fig:cosinePlot}: predicted vector fields are not aligned with the ground-truth, as the model takes a completely different path to reach the target.

-Figure~\ref{fig:trajPasst} visualizes PCA-projected trajectories in the PASST~\cite{PASST} embedding space for models trained with and without the rollout loss, alongside the ground-truth trajectory.
-Both models follow a similar direction at the first step, but clear differences emerge by the second step: the flow matching-only model quickly deviates and produces noisy trajectories, whereas the rollout-trained model remains close to the ground truth.
-Moreover, even when both models initially move in an incorrect direction, the rollout-trained model partially corrects its path over subsequent steps, showing robustness to early prediction errors.